iamlaksh1/site/content/posts/Esri REST JS.md

 `https://www.arcgis.com/sharing/rest/oauth2/authorize?client_id={client_id}&expiration=20160&response_type=code&redirect_uri=http%3A%2F%2Fyourcompanyname2Fesri-api%2Fauthenticate&state=b4fc835c5685bfe53d353ecb90ab85f262858d59`

-13. Upon entering user credentials ; it should authorize and authenticate and return to app page with access token and other detais
+13. Upon entering user credentials ; it should authorize and authenticate with ArcGIS and return back to app page with access token and other details as the response.

   ![](../images/NodejsDetails.png)

+  Hope this post is helpful in publishing Authenticating API on IIS webserver.

 ### Links